National Institute for Land and Infrastructure Management

 Date of Issue:2004.1

-This is a report on the results of research conducted by the Greening Ecology Laboratory in 2002 on the following themes
+This is a report on the results of research conducted by the Landscape and Ecology Division in 2002 on the following themes

 • Research on greening technology